RealTakosan/python-unit-calculator/README.md

-# README.md will be updated tmrw, I am a lazy bitch.
+# Python Unit Calculator
+Open source.
+Enjoy, this is a project of mine.